Defining and Calculating Averaged Freshman Graduation Rates Using the CCD

 1 Eighth-, 9th-, and 10th-grade enrollments were adjusted to include a prorated number of ungraded students using the ratio of the specified grade enrollment to the total graded enrollment.
 The same ratio was used to prorate ungraded students for the disaggregated enrollment counts (race/ethnicity and gender).

 2 Under 34 C.F.R. § 200.19(b)(1)(iv), a regular high school diploma is defined as “the standard high school diploma that is awarded to students in the State and that is fully aligned with the State’s academic content standards or a higher diploma and does not include a high school equivalency credential, certificate of attendance, or any alternative award.”

 3 This age range was chosen in an effort to include as many students in grades 10 through 12 as possible.
-Because the rate is based on retrospective data, it is lagged 1 year, meaning that some 15-year-olds have turned age 16 by the time of the interview.
+Because the rate is based on retrospective data, it lags 1 year, meaning that some 15-year-olds have turned age 16 by the time of the interview.

-6 Data from the CCD, GED Testing Service, Data Recognition Corporation, and Educational Testing Service are from universe data collections and therefore do not require statistical testing such as that used for estimates from the CPS sample survey data.
+8 Data from the CCD are from universe data collections and therefore do not require statistical testing such as that used for estimates from the CPS sample survey data.

-7 A Type I error occurs when one concludes that a difference observed in a sample reflects a true difference in the population from which the sample was drawn, when no such difference is present.
+9 A type I error occurs when one concludes that a difference observed in a sample reflects a true difference in the population from which the sample was drawn, when no such difference is present.
 It is sometimes referred to as a “false positive.”

-8 For general discussion of weighted least squares analysis please see Gujarati (1998).
+10 For general discussion of weighted least squares analysis, please see Gujarati (1998).